There may be no more compelling testimony to the power of video than how quickly it became a regular part of our lives.

 Your meetings are where you hash out ideas, brainstorm solutions, and talk details as to how to really get things done.
 Why on earth wouldn’t you want all that captured and available?

 Related Reading: Record Meetings Automatically and Make Them Instantly Sharable

 Try Recording Your Next Meeting With Panopto

-Panopto makes it easy to record and share your meetings — using the laptop or smartphone you already have.
-Try Panopto free today and find out why more and more organizations are capturing their meetings with video.
+With built-in integrations for today’s leading video conferencing systems, Panopto makes it easy to automatically record and share meetings throughout your entire organization.
+Try it for free today and find out why more and more businesses are using Panopto to capture and share their meetings.